What about quantum computing? Are my BCH safe?

 Address Reuse

 Best practice is to use a fresh Bitcoin address for each transaction.
-Not only is this beneficial for increasing privacy of the entire chain, but it also protects unspent coins against quantum attack.
+Not only is this beneficial for increasing privacy of the entire chain, but it also protects unspent coins against immediate quantum attack (fresh addresses are P2PKH where the H is a hash protecting the coins, reused addresses already have a known public key which are lower hanging fruit for quantum attack).

 Mining